lavaeater/turbo-rocket-ultra/README.md

 ## Lights and Particles

 So, we're revisiting particles, maybe, but mostly we want to use box2d lights in the game.

-## Objectives for maps

-So, next step is adding objectives and enemies on a per-map basis.
-We only render parts of the map, so it is not inconceivable... we could render the entirety of the map, the engine can handle it, of course, because that would make spawning of enemies easier etc... and otherwise we have to handle enemies just walking off into the sunset...
-Damn.
-I knew my cool idea was way too cool.

 ## Levels and Maps